mtuan93/act-daily/README.md

 The web is written by AngularJs and the server uses Firebase API as backend service.

 Demo:

-Clone the project by running: git clone https://github.com/mtuan93/act-daily.git Install npm plugins by running: npm install
+Clone the project by running: git clone https://github.com/mtuan93/act-daily.git.
+Install npm plugins by running: npm install.
-Install gulp by running: npm install -g gulp
+Install gulp by running: npm install -g gulp.
-Run a local server by running: gulp
+Run a local server by running: gulp.
-The website is available at: localhost:8000
+The website is available at: localhost:8000.

 Tuan Nguyen